ESR-NZ/covid_in_wastewater/README.md

 ## Wastewater Data

 The wastewater data shows the SARS-CoV-2 genome copies per litre measured from either an autosampler/grab sample (see lab analysis and methodology for more details).
-To preserve anonymity of sites with small populations we have excluded these from the site specific data.
+To preserve anonymity of sites with small populations we have excluded these from the site-specific data.
 These are however still included in the aggregated regional and national wastewater data.

 ### Site Aggregation